NHQ/set-it-off/README.md

 ```
 This method will translate the element to that position as if the window was a 4 quadrant grid.
 Ergo, moveTo(0, 0) will center the element.
 Not only that, it positions the element by its center, rather than its top-left corner.
 This is for absolute positioned interfaces.

+## Method.offset
+The module returns two functions, one is offset([x,y]), where [x,y] is 4-quad normalized point you want.
+It returns the correct DOM [x,y].
+You can ignore the return because it actually modifies the array arg.

 ## Method.setParent
-The module itself returns a method setParent(el, [offSetX, offSetY]) for setting the parent container for your grid, and offsetting the point [0,0].
+The module also returns a method setParent(el, [offSetX, offSetY]) for setting the parent container for your grid, and offsetting the point [0,0].
 So you could set [0,0] to be anywhere on your page, or anywhere in relation to the center of any element, such as a canvas.
 Note that the offset value is in relation to the center of the element/window.

 If you don't set a parent element, it uses the window.